 Abastumani Astrophysical Observatory, the first alpine astrophysical observatory, was founded in 1932 on the territory of the former Soviet Union.
 It is located on Mount Khanobili, around 240 km from Tbilisi, and 30 km in the north-west from Akhaltsikhe, at an altitude of 1700 meters above sea level.

-Mount Khanobili offers superior astronomical observing conditions.
-As early as in the 1890s, Sergej von Glasenapp, prominent Russian astronomer and a travelling companion of the Tsar's brother, spent months in Abastumani that was a popular winter resort of the Caucasus.
-Professor Glasenapp made measurements of close binary stars with a small refractor in a tower referred to as the ‘Glasenapp tower’ currently located at some distance from the Abastumani Observatory.
+Mount Khanobili is characterized with unique conditions for astronomical observations.
+As early as in 1890s, prominent Russian astronomer Sergej von Glasenapp, who was a companion and a friend of the Tsar's brother, spent two seasons in Abastumani, the renowned Caucasus winter resort.
+Professor Glasenapp measured locations of close binary stars with a small lens telescope in a tower, which is still known as “Glasenapp tower” and which is currently located in the vicinity of the Abastumani Observatory.

 Measurements by Professor Glasenapp produced excellent scientific results: calm atmospheric conditions and expert observations enabled him to measure close binary stars, which typically are almost indistinct under normal conditions.